M3ssman/spaceinvaders-104/README.md

 X11Util: Open X11 Display Connections: 1
 X11Util: Open[0]: NamedX11Display[:0, 0x7f7600534f20, refCount 1, unCloseable false]
 ```
 The Game Window freezes, but won't go away.
 In fact, I needed to kill the Process manually the hard way.

+#### JOGL and the newt-Package
-After some recherches I found an alternative Approach using a [JOGL]-custom [GLWindow] as OpenGL Rendering-Stage.
+I found an alternative Approach using a [JOGL]-custom [GLWindow] as OpenGL Rendering-Stage.
 At least this closes the Java Window.
-But it fails to finish everything fine, presenting a slightly modified X11-Message:
+But this fails to finish everything fine, too, presenting a slightly modified X11-Message:

 ```bash
 X11Util.Display: Shutdown (JVM shutdown: true, open (no close attempt): 2/2, reusable (open, marked uncloseable): 0, pending (open in creation order): 2)